ronanokane/StopLimitChain/README.md

 ```
 ./StopLimitChain.sh STOPBUY RENDER/USDC 1.695 - - 100 && ./StopLimitChain.sh LIMITBUY RENDER/USDC 1.705 RENDER/USDC - 100
 ```
-If you need to deal with actual crypto amounts not percentages you can use the -a option in buyAsset.sh or sellAsset.sh.
+If you need to deal with actual crypto amounts not percentages you can use the -a option in buyAsset.sh or sellAsset.sh to execute market buy/sells.

 The following buys 40 AAVE with your USDC balance.